-Loyalty programs relevancy is being challenged by a new generation of millennials who expect brands not just to deliver great products and services, but also to offer them experiences that fit their individual identities as well as being able to share with their peers.
+The relevancy of loyalty programs is being challenged by a new generation of millennials who expect brands not just to deliver great products and services, but to offer them experiences that fit their individual identities and that they can also share with their peers.

 1. Bring value to your customers, not coupons.

 I must bite my lips every time I’m offered yet another loyalty card.
 Asking customers to buy something, even with a discount, is not a praise for your client’s loyalty.
 It is a sales trick.